-You have the right to get full information from your doctors and other health care providers when you get services.
+You have the right to participate in all aspects of care, including the right to refuse treatment, and to exercise all rights of appeal.
+You have the right to be free from any form of restraint or seclusion as a means of coercion, discipline, convenience, or retaliation, as specified in federal regulations on the use of restraints and seclusion.
+You have the right to get full information from your doctors and other health care providers.
 Your providers must explain your condition and your treatment choices in a way that you can understand.
 You have the right to:

 - Know your choices.
 You have the right to be told about all the kinds of treatment. - Know the risks.
 You have the right to be told about any risks involved.
 You must be told in advance if any service or treatment is part of a research experiment.
 You have the right to refuse experimental treatments. - Get a second opinion.
-You have the right to go to another doctor before deciding on treatment. - Say "no." You have the right to refuse any treatment.
+You have the right to use another doctor before deciding on treatment. - Say "no." You have the right to refuse any treatment.
 This includes the right to leave a hospital or other medical facility, even if your doctor advises you not to.
 You also have the right to stop taking a drug.
 If you refuse treatment or stop taking a drug, you will not be dropped from the plan.
 However, if you refuse treatment or stop taking a drug, you accept full responsibility for what happens to you.

 - Ask us to explain why a provider denied care.
 You have the right to get an explanation from us if a provider has denied care that you believe you should get. - Ask us to cover a service or drug that was denied or is usually not covered.
 This is called a coverage decision.
-Chapter 9, Section D, page 172 tells how to ask the plan for a coverage decision.
+Chapter 9, Section D, page 174 tells how to ask the plan for a coverage decision.